akka/akka/akka-docs/src/main/paradox/persistence.md

  * **Version Migrations** – existing events stored in *Version 1* should be "upcasted" to a new *Version 2* representation, and the process of doing so involves actual code, not just changes on the serialization layer.
-For these scenarios the `toJournal` function is usually an identity function, however the `fromJournal` is implemented as `v1.Event=>v2.Event`, performing the neccessary mapping inside the fromJournal method.
+For these scenarios the `toJournal` function is usually an identity function, however the `fromJournal` is implemented as `v1.Event=>v2.Event`, performing the necessary mapping inside the fromJournal method.
-This technique is sometimes refered to as "upcasting" in other CQRS libraries.
+This technique is sometimes referred to as "upcasting" in other CQRS libraries.
  * **Separating Domain and Data models** – thanks to EventAdapters it is possible to completely separate the domain model from the model used to persist data in the Journals.
 For example one may want to use case classes in the domain model, however persist their protocol-buffer (or any other binary serialization format) counter-parts to the Journal.